bixoryai/ai-data-solutions/docs/development-guide/dashboard-ui-standard.md

 ## 4. General UI/UX Practices
 - **Consistent Color Scheme:** Use the same primary colors, gradients, and background shades across all dashboards.
 - **Icon Set:** Use Lucide icons for all navigation and action icons.
-- **Responsive Layout:** Ensure header, sidebar, and content adapt to different screen sizes.
+- **Responsive Layout:** Ensure header, sidebar, and content adapt to different screen sizes. **All dashboards and the main portal are now fully mobile responsive.**
 - **Smooth Transitions:** Use Tailwind's `transition-all duration-300` for sidebar and content shifts.
 - **Accessibility:**
   - Use `aria-label` for icon buttons.